MicrosoftDocs/powerapps-docs/powerapps-docs/teams/use-sample-apps-from-teams-store.md

 ### Step 1 - Allow connections

-Before you can use the app, it might ask your permission to use connections.<!--note from editor: Can you say with assurance that this will happen, or is "might" accurate here?-->
+Before you can use the app, it might ask your permission to use connections.

 ![Select Allow to let the app use connections](media/sample-app-10.png "Select Allow to let the app use connections")